-Climate change is one of the most serious and complex risks facing society today.
-It is one of Sun Life’s risks, which we manage within our overall RMF.
+Climate change is one of the most significant and complex risks facing society today.
+It is one of the risks Sun Life manages within our overall RMF.

 We continue working to better understand potential climate-related risks and to improve our resilience against them.
 There are two major categories of climate-related risks:

-- Physical risk: risks related to physical impacts of climate change, including event-driven acute physical risks, for example more severe weather events; and chronic physical risks from longer-term shifts in climate patterns.
+- Physical risk: risks related to physical impacts of climate change, including event-driven acute physical risks, for example more severe weather events and chronic physical risks from longer-term shifts in climate patterns.
+Indirectly, these risks can also create additional impacts on public health (e.g., increased morbidity and mortality).

 - Transition risk: risks related to the transition to a lower-carbon economy.
 This includes policy, legal, technology and market changes to address the need to reduce and adapt to climate change, and related reputation risk.

-Our approach to addressing climate change risk also involves strengthening our ability to evaluate and report on potential impacts.
-We provide climate disclosures guided by the recommendations of the Task Force on Climate-related Financial Disclosures.
+Our approach to addressing climate change risk also involves strengthening our ability to evaluate and report on related impacts.
+We provide climate disclosures guided by the recommendations of the Task Force on Climate-related Financial Disclosures (TCFD).
 These disclosures help investors and other stakeholders assess how Sun Life is tackling potential climate-related impacts on our business.
+We also conduct an assessment of climate change risk as part of our broader assessment of the risks associated with operating in various markets.